cotton-coding/loom-io/documentation/adapter/node-filesystem-adapter.md

 :::

-## Setup and config
+## Setup and configuration

-The default key for this adapter is `file://`, by default the adapter sets your project directory as root directory (manly the directory you starts you server from), but you can set any other directory.
-This directory looks like and is accessed like you root directory, so you will not be able to break out of this directory.
+The default key for this adapter is `file://`, by default the adapter sets your project directory as the root directory (manly the directory you start you server from), but you can set any other directory.
+This directory looks and is accessed like your root directory, so you will not be able to break out of it.

 ```ts
 import Loom from "@loom-io/core";